-While Shqiperim was on the cross-roads struggling to work out what direction to take, he spoke to a tourism lecturer at Sheffield College who convinced him to give the subject a go.
+After finishing school Shqiperim spoke to a tourism lecturer at Sheffield College who convinced him to give the subject a go.

 He relished studying the tourism industry and after spending two years completing a Foundation Degree at college he came to Hallam in 2008 as a Top-up student to achieve an honours degree in Tourism Management.

 Little did he know this was to be the start of nearly ten years of study in the tourism department within Sheffield Business School.

 "It was such a milestone for me to get my degree.
 As soon as I started studying tourism I knew I had to use my past and my experiences as part of it.
 "My dissertation looked at the image of Kosovo as a post war destination in 2009.
 Many people still thought the war was ongoing, even though it was 10 years after the war had ended.
 That left an impact on me and made me want to study more about Kosovo.

 "I started to look at the challenges of tourism development for Kosovo for my Master's dissertation and I went back to carry out interviews there.
 I became more and more involved and interested in trying to get Kosovo portrayed in a positive light."

 After passing his Master's with flying colours in 2011, he received the Best Postgraduate Student Award at Sheffield Hallam University by the Association of Tourism in Higher Education.
 Shqiperim was encouraged to continue his studies and to apply for a PhD scholarship.